-Now a venerable 50 years old, 2001: A Space Odyssey is a landmark of science fiction cinema, an utterly unique vision that shaped much of the genre since.
+Now over 50 years old, 2001: A Space Odyssey is a landmark of science fiction cinema, an utterly unique vision that shaped much of the genre since.

 The teen movie to end all teen movies, Clueless remains unmatched after more than 20 years.